 When Amazon debuted its Amazon Prime subscription service in 2005, it had only one feature: free two-day delivery.
 In the years since, it has added perks like streaming video and music, online photo storage, next-day delivery, and access to exclusive deals for members.
-Its membership grew along with its benefits, reaching 200 million worldwide in 2019.
+Its membership grew along with its benefits, reaching millions of people across the world.

 But in 2020, a competitor emerged.
-Walmart, the world’s biggest retailer, introduced its own membership program, called Walmart+.
-It upgraded Walmart’s existing grocery delivery service, adding free shipping on a wider variety of items and other tools to make shopping easier for the store’s customers.
+Walmart, the world’s biggest retailer, introduced its own membership program called Walmart+.
+It upgraded Walmart’s existing grocery delivery service, adding free shipping on a wider variety of merchandise and tools to make shopping easier for the store’s customers.

 It’s more like Amazon Prime in the beginning — a basic delivery service — than what Prime is today.
 It has some practical benefits, but it’s definitely not as full-featured as Amazon Prime.